-I have been a born again Christian for the last 21 years and in full-time ministry since the year 2000, (Almost 13 years.)
+I have been a born-again Christian for the last 21 years and in full-time ministry since the year 2000, (Almost 13 years.)
 One of the most surprising discoveries I made after my conversion was that problems do exist in the church too!
 In fact, I learned sometimes you have more problems in the church than it is in the world.

 As a Pastor, I have been an observer of these problems as well as a victim sometimes.
 Recently I took time to reflect on these situations of the past and I have come to understand man’s desire to be in the limelight is the driving force behind many Church problems.

 It is interesting to observe this attitude actually existed among Jesus’ 12 disciples also.
 The Bible says it often triggered problems among them.
 Jesus, on the other hand, came to be a servant.
 He came to sacrifice his life for us.
 In the gospels we never find him pursuing his own interests.
 His whole life and ministry were for others.
 The Bible calls this behavior “The attitude of Christ”.
 In it, we discover the antidote for man’s desire to be in the limelight.
-It joined the disciples and it can unite us today.
-Let’s see what does it mean to be of the attitude of Christ.
+It brought the disciples together and it can unite us today.
+Let’s see what it means to be of the attitude of Christ.

 Read Philippians 2:6

 A. NASB renders the above verse as “…but emptied Himself…” Some scholars argue this phrase means that Jesus when he was incarnated, ceased to be God.
 This is not satisfactory because the participle “being” (in the sense of “existing”) is in the present tense and states Christ’s continuing condition.

 B. The correct interpretation is that Jesus actually divested himself of his heavenly privileges and glory in order that we on earth might be saved.